CalebSkinner1/SleeperBayesian/README.md

 ## Data Cleaning

-Files in this folder acquire NBA boxscore data from hoopr and clean data into the proper format.
+Files in this folder acquire NBA boxscore data from hoopR and clean data into the proper format.

 ## Decision Stuffs